Panther-Cub/compres-app/UPDATE_SYSTEM.md

 ## Overview

 The update system has been designed specifically for unsigned applications that cannot use automatic installation.
-Instead of trying to install updates directly, the system downloads the zip file to the user's Downloads folder and provides clear instructions for manual installation.
+Instead of trying to install updates directly, the system downloads the .pkg installer file to the user's Downloads folder and provides clear instructions for installation.

 ## What Changed